james-willett/james-willett.com/content/posts/scala/scala-basics/1-absolute-basics/expressions/index.md

 ---
-title: 'Scala Basics - Expressions'
+title: 'Expressions in Scala'
 date: 2019-05-13
 tags: [tag1, tag2, tag3, tag4]
-slug: scala-basics-expressions
+slug: scala-expressions
-image: ../values-variables-types/scala-title.png
+image: ./expressions-cover.png
+summary: Discussion on expressions, one of the fundamental building blocks in Scala.
+Includes a look at relational operators and loops
 category: Scala
-prev: scala-basics-values-variables-types
+prev: scala-values-variables-types
-next: scala-basics-functions
+next: scala-functions
 ---

 [[info]]